 All of our ground units are Mobile Intensive Care Unit (MICU)-capable, carrying the same medications and diagnostic tools patients are likely to see within the first 15-20 minutes of a visit to an ER.
 We also offer 12-lead transmission capability, meaning we offer a critical diagnostic aid for patients with chest pain or symptoms of heart attack.
 Our equipment and protocols are applicable to both pediatric patients and adults in need of emergency care.

 Our ambulances travel with at least one paramedic credentialed in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS) and Pre-Hospital Trauma Life Support (PHTLS.
-All our CHI St. Joseph Health Air Medical team members are critical-care credentialed with years of experience.
+All our St. Joseph Health Air Medical team members are critical-care credentialed with years of experience.

-Through our partnership with PHI Air Medical Services, CHI St. Joseph Health AirMed12 combines quality emergency care with the capabilities of the country’s leading provider of air medical transport.
-Centralized emergency dispatch and medical direction under CHI St. Joseph Health Regional Emergency & Trauma Center also enable our team to respond quickly and capably in an emergency.
+Through our partnership with PHI Air Medical Services, St. Joseph Health AirMed12 combines quality emergency care with the capabilities of the country’s leading provider of air medical transport.
+Centralized emergency dispatch and medical direction under St. Joseph Health Regional Emergency & Trauma Center also enable our team to respond quickly and capably in an emergency.